VALAWAI/docs/docs/tutorials/how_python_component/example.md

 ## Message service

 This service is the component that manage the interaciton of the component with the RaabbitMQ queue using the Pika library.

+## MOV service

+This service is used to interact with the Master Of VALAWAI (MOV).